THE University of Iowa — Federal Contractor Profile

 Frequently Asked Questions

-What does THE UNIVERSITY OF IOWA do for the government?
+What does THE UNIVERSITY OF IOWA do for the federal government?

 How much taxpayer money does THE UNIVERSITY OF IOWA receive?